lsst/lsstcam_lsst_io/docs/index.rst

 Citing LSSTCam
 ==============

-Use of the correct formal citation strings and keywords ensures that all uses of data from LSSTComCam can be found using community tools.
+Use of the correct formal citation strings and keywords ensures that all uses of data from LSSTCam can be found using community tools.

 * DOI: https://doi.org/10.71929/rubin/2571927 (refers to this document)